canonical/phone-docs/en/scopes/tutorials/developing-scopes-javascript.md

 The project wizard will appear and prompt you to fill your project details:

   1. Fill in your project name and location, then click “Next”.
-  2. Ensure that these details are correct, then select your prefered “Template type” (i.e. if the web service you intend on querying returns XML data, select “JavaScript scope using HTTP and XML”, and so on), then click “Next”.
+  2. Ensure that these details are correct, then select your preferred “Template type” (i.e. if the web service you intend on querying returns XML data, select “JavaScript scope using HTTP and XML”, and so on), then click “Next”.
   3. Enable all of the kits listed, then click “Next” again.
   4. Select a version control (optional), then click “Finish”.
   5. At this point, a few dialogs labeled “CMake Wizard” will appear (one after the other) for each Click target you have installed on your system.
 Simply click **Next -&gt; Run CMake -&gt; Finish** on each of them to complete the project creation process.